CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 #### Setting `CT_LOCATOR`:

-When requesting a license for multi-server deployment, you must send Genuitec the externally accessible HTTPS URL for the CodeTogether Locator.
+When requesting a license for multi-server deployment, you must send CodeTogether the externally accessible HTTPS URL for the CodeTogether Locator.
 Your license block will use this URL as the value for the `CT_LOCATOR` variable, and as part of license enforcement, this variable must be set for the locator server and each edge server.
 In the locator’s Dockerfile, `CT_LOCATOR` should have the same value as `CT_SERVER_URL`, and not none as you can see in the sample above.

 #### Setting `CT_REGION`: